CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 # Applications

+## ORCA 5.0.4 , 7.2.2024

+[ORCA](../../apps/orca.md) 5.0.4 is now available on Puhti and Mahti.
+It's a bugfix release including corrections for the bug in the D4 implementation.
+Please note the change in how it's launched in a batch script.

 ## R 4.3.2 in r-env, 2.2.2024

 R version 4.3.2 is now available in [r-env](../../apps/r-env.md) and is set as the default version.
 The new version will also be available in RStudio in the Puhti web interface shortly.